 We currently have lyrics in:

-English, French, Indonesian, Spanish, and Japanese.
+English, French, Indonesian, Spanish, Japanese, German, Hebrew, and Arabic.

 We Are the Body of Christ

 We come to You laying our sin at Your feet